airyLvat/trivia-bot/readme.md

 - Admin Controls: Restricted commands for admins (via ID or role) to manage questions and games.
 - Embeds: Rich Discord embeds for questions.
 - Persistence: SQLite database (trivia.db) persists questions and scores across container rebuilds using a bind mount.
+- Channel allow-list: Only allows commands in specified channels (e.g., trivia, games) to prevent spam in other channels.

 ## Prerequisites